-Our programmable mRNA medicines called Omega Epigenomic Controllers (OECs) leverage nature’s innate mechanism for gene regulation and epigenetically tune dysregulated genes back to normal levels of expression.
+Our programmable mRNA medicines called epigenomic controllers leverage nature’s innate mechanism for gene regulation and epigenetically tune dysregulated genes back to normal levels of expression.

-OECs are mRNA-based therapeutics that are programmed to target unique sequences within the genome with high specificity to controllably tune gene expression for a tailored duration, allowing for options beyond just “all on” or “all off.”
-By acting pre-transcriptionally at the highest level of gene regulation, OECs are designed to overcome the compensatory autoregulation often associated with key disease drivers, including those historically undruggable with conventional approaches.
+Epigenomic controllers are mRNA-based therapeutics that are programmed to target unique sequences within the genome with high specificity to controllably tune gene expression for a tailored duration, allowing for options beyond just “all on” or “all off.”
+By acting pre-transcriptionally at the highest level of gene regulation, our controllers are designed to overcome the compensatory autoregulation often associated with key disease drivers, including those historically undruggable with conventional approaches.

-Our initial OEC programs leverage lipid-nanoparticle (LNP) technology.
-When delivered as LNPs, OECs are taken up by cells where the mRNA cargo is translated into therapeutic protein by the cell’s natural machinery.
+Our initial programs leverage lipid-nanoparticle (LNP) technology.
+When delivered as LNPs, epigenomic controllers are taken up by cells where the mRNA cargo is translated into therapeutic protein by the cell’s natural machinery.

 The mRNA expresses a fusion protein comprised of a highly specific DNA-binding domain and an epigenomic effector capable of controlling the various regulators of gene expression by leveraging a broad set of epigenetic mechanisms, such as DNA methylation/demethylation and those controlling the state of chromatin (e.g., histone modification, acetylation, etc.).